elastics/elastics/README.md

 ## Branches

-The master branch reflects the last published gems.
-Then you may find a next-version branch (named after the version string), with the commits that will be merged in master just before publishing the next gem versions.
-The next-version branch may get rebased or force pushed.
+The `master` branch reflects the last published gems.
+The `dev` branch is the development branch and may get rebased or force-pushed.

 ## Credits